 sudo npm install -g nativescript—or take a moment to fix your npm permissions so that you don’t need admin rights to globally install npm packages.

 After completing the setup you should have two commands available from your terminal or command prompt:

 nativescript.
 The two commands are equivalent, so we'll stick with the shorter

 Verify that the installation was successful by running

 tns in your terminal.
 You should see a long list of commands that starts with this section:

 $ tns # NativeScript ┌─────────┬─────────────────────────────────────────────────────────────────────┐ │ Usage │ Synopsis │ │ General │ $ tns <Command> [Command Parameters] [--command <Options>] │ │ Alias │ $ nativescript <Command> [Command Parameters] [--command <Options>] │ └─────────┴─────────────────────────────────────────────────────────────────────┘

 - Setting up your machine for native development can be tricky, especially if you’re new to mobile development.
 If you get stuck, or if you have questions while going through these instructions, the NativeScript community forum is a great place to get help.

-If you’re on Windows, copy and paste the script below into your command prompt and press Enter:
+If you’re on Windows, copy and paste the script below into your command prompt as an administrator and press Enter:

 @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://www.nativescript.org/setup/win'))"